Beyond Hallucinations: Enhancing LVLMs through Hallucination-Aware Direct Preference Optimization: Abstract

 \section{Abstract}

-Multimodal large language models have made significant advancements in recent years, yet they still suffer from a common issue known as the ``hallucination problem" where the models generate textual descriptions that contain inaccurate or non-existent content from the image.
-To address this issue, this paper introduces a novel strategy: Hallucination-Aware Direct Preference Optimization (HA-DPO).
-Our approach treats the hallucination problem as a unique preference selection issue, where the model is trained to favor the non-hallucinating response when presented with two responses of the same image (one accurate and one hallucinating).
-This paper also presents an efficient process for constructing hallucination sample pairs to ensure high-quality, style-consistent pairs for stable HA-DPO training.
-We applied this strategy to two mainstream multimodal models, and the results showed a significant reduction in the hallucination problem and an enhancement in the models' generalization capabilities.
-With HA-DPO, the MiniGPT-4 model demonstrates significant advancements: POPE accuracy increases from 51.13\% to 85.66\% (34.5\% absolute improvement), and the MME score escalates from 968.58 to 1365.76 (41\% relative improvement).
-The code, models, and datasets will be made publicly available.
+Multimodal large language models have made significant advancements in recent years, yet they still suffer from a common issue known as the ``hallucination problem", in which the models generate textual descriptions that inaccurately depict or entirely fabricate content from associated images.
+This paper introduces a novel solution, Hallucination-Aware Direct Preference Optimization (HA-DPO), which reframes the hallucination problem as a preference selection task.
+The model is trained to favor the non-hallucinating response when presented with two responses of the same image (one accurate and one hallucinatory).
+Furthermore, this paper proposes an efficient pipeline for constructing positive~(non-hallucinatory) and negative~(hallucinatory) sample pairs, ensuring a high-quality, style-consistent dataset for robust preference learning.
+When applied to three mainstream multimodal models, HA-DPO significantly reduced hallucination issues and amplified the models' generalization capabilities.
+Notably, the MiniGPT-4 model, when enhanced with HA-DPO, demonstrated a substantial improvement: POPE accuracy rose from 51.13\% to 86.13\% (an absolute improvement of 35\%), and the MME score surged from 932.00 to 1326.46 (a relative improvement of 42.32\%).
+The codes, models, and datasets are made accessible at \url{https://opendatalab.github.io/HA-DPO.}